praveenvj7/praveenvj7/README.md

 I am Praveen Vuppu Jyothi, a passionate product manager and business analyst with a knack for turning complex data into actionable insights.
 With over 3 years of experience, I've honed my skills in product ownership, data visualization, and advanced analytics.
 Dive in to explore a world where data meets creativity!

-## 🛠️ Highlights

-### 1. 1% Better – Productivity App 📈
-Description: A productivity app designed to help you become just 1% better every day.
-Currently in the release candidate stage, this app aims to transform your daily habits and boost your efficiency.
-- Tech Stack: Flutter,SQL,Power BI,Azure DevOps
-- Features: Habit tracking, analytics dashboard, personalized goals

-### 2. HireRight – Gen-AI Hiring Solution 🤖
-Description: An innovative hiring solution leveraging Gen-AI to streamline the recruitment process.
-With built-in feedback mechanisms, this app is set to revolutionize the way companies hire.
-- Stage: Concept

 ## 🧑‍💻 Skills and Expertise

 ### Programming & Database: